dchdesign/booklook/README.md

 Volume IDs - Unique strings given to each volume that Google Books knows about.
 An example of a volume ID is _LettPDhwR0C.
 You can use the API to get the volume ID by making a request that returns a Volume resource; you can find the volume ID in its id field.

-I perform a volumes search by sending an HTTP GET request to the following URI: https://www.googleapis.com/books/v1/volumes?q=search+terms
+I perform a volumes search by sending an HTTP GET request to the following URL: https://www.googleapis.com/books/v1/volumes?q=search+terms

 MVP CORE FEATURES LIST: